MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-batch-scoring.md

 Microsoft Fabric allows you to operationalize machine learning models with a scalable function called PREDICT, which supports batch scoring in any compute engine.
 You can generate batch predictions directly from a Microsoft Fabric notebook or from a given model's item page.
 Learn about [PREDICT](https://aka.ms/fabric-predict).

 To generate batch predictions on our test dataset, you'll use version 1 of the trained churn model.
 You'll load the test dataset into a spark DataFrame and create an MLFlowTransformer object to generate batch predictions.
 You can then invoke the PREDICT function using one of following three ways:

+> [!div class="checklist"]
+>
-- Using the Transformer API from SynapseML
+> * Transformer API from SynapseML
-- Using the Spark SQL API
+> * Spark SQL API
-- Using PySpark user-defined function (UDF)
+> * PySpark user-defined function (UDF)

 ## Prerequisites